 - Pre-defined learning paths for teams using instructor-led or virtual learning

-- Intentional learning options for teams through Communities of Practice or other options
+- Intentional learning options for teams through Communities of Practice

 - Pairing/Mentorship/Accountability Partners

-- Tie the results to the goals.
+- Tie the importance of measurement and growth to the organization’s goals.

 - Minimize competing priorities and platforms.

-- Engage the leaders in the process.
+- Engage leaders in the process.

-- Remember, this is all change, and change takes time.
+- Remember this is all change, and change takes time.